 I bet you’re thinking, “Ha!
 Ha!
 You have never met my child.
 This will never happen.”

 But we all start out the same way when we are born.
 We neither like nor dislike anything when we come out of the womb.
 Something changes at one point or another.
 From my observation, the change happens when a child becomes a toddler.

-Oh, and ketchup.
+Oh, and ketchup (more sugar).

-Perhaps you have taken your child to the doctor recently because he is not eating enough.
+Perhaps you have taken your child to the doctor recently because he is not eating enough and not gaining weight.
 And that’s when the doctor intervened and suggested Pediasure to supplement his diet.